Vitry-le-François

 Vitry-le-François (/fr/) is a commune in the Marne department in northeastern France.
 It is located on the river Marne and is the western terminus of the Marne–Rhine Canal.
 Vitry-le-François station has rail connections to Paris, Reims, Strasbourg, Metz, Dijon and several regional destinations.

 History

-The present town is a relatively recent construction, having been built in 1545 at the behest of King Francis who wished to replace, on a new site, Vitry-en-Perthois, which, in 1544, had been entirely destroyed as part of the backwash from the king's Italian War of 1542–46.
+The present town is a relatively recent construction, having been built in 1545 at the behest of King Francis who wished to replace Vitry-en-Perthois on a new site 2.5 miles to the South-West, which had been entirely destroyed in 1544 by the forces of Holy Roman Emperor Charles V during the Italian War of 1542–46.
 The new Vitry was to be a modern city, constructed according to a plan produced by Girolamo Marini.
 The king's role in its creation resulted in Vitry-le-François receiving the king's name as part of its own name.

 At the beginning of World War I in August 1914, Joseph Joffre established the Grand Quartier Général at the Place Royer-Collard.

 In 1961, a terrorist attack took place on a train going between Strasbourg and Paris.